TSCB Training Offer 1st April 2018 to 31st March 2019

 Introductory courses are aimed at anyone who works with children and/or their families in Tameside.

-the level 1 e-learning module, 'Safeguarding Children'.
-The module includes a concluding examination to test knowledge, which learners have
+successfully undertaken the level 1 e-learning module, ‘Safeguarding Children’.
+The module includes a concluding examination to test knowledge, which learners have to pass before

-There are seven blended introductory courses on offer.
-Please see separate 'Training Schedule 2017-18'.
+in this offer on pages 3 and 4) There are seven introductory courses on offer.
+Please see separate 'Training Schedule 2018-2019'.